RukumaLabs/google-flights-mcp/README.md

   }
 }
 ```
- - **Note**: You may need to put the full path to the uv executable in the command field.
-You can get this by running `which uv` on MacOS/Linux or `where uv` on Windows.
+ - **Note**: You may need to put the full path to the uv/uvx executable in the command field.
+You can get this by running `which uvx` on macOS/Linux or `where uvx` on Windows.

 ## Notes